 Planning is oh, so important anyway, but when you’ve got a tight space for a venue, planning is even more essential.
 Write down every detail from room layouts to menus to guest lists to entertainment, and have a clear timeline.
-You can pick up my HERO Event Planner or my HERO Holiday Planner to help you nail down all the bullet points.
+You can pick up my Printable Event Planner or my Printable Holiday Planner to help you nail down all the bullet points.

 Here’s a great post Brad wrote on hosting a large family in a small home.

 And here’s a collection of holiday hosting posts to help get your ideas flowing.

 Have A Question Of Your Own?

 Need decorating advice?
 Stumped on storage solutions?
 No idea how to organize that awkward cabinet in the corner of your kitchen?
 Stop waiting for the golden answer to appear at your doorstep.
 You can send your questions here and if chosen, you’ll be featured in an upcoming Ask Lela segment.
 Free advice straight from a pro.
 What more could you want? 🙂